VikSil/VikSil/README.md

 ## My Tech Stack

 All of the below I have worked with at some point to varying degree of proficiency.
 Please inquiry if you need to know any specifics.
-Hower mouse pointer over it if you are unfamiliar with the icon of any technology.
+Hover mouse pointer over it if you are unfamiliar with the icon of any technology.

 ### Python Ecosystem
 [<img src="https://go-skill-icons.vercel.app/api/icons?i=py" alt="python" />](?
 "Python")